simbouch/nancy_bikes/README.md

 - **Interactive Map**: Displays the locations of all bike stations in Nancy, along with their current status (balanced, overstocked, understocked).
 - **Driver Location**: Allows the driver to input their current position and view it on the map.
-- **Vehicle Parameters**: Set the vehicle's capacity and the current number of bikes.
 - **Route Optimization**: Calculates the best route for collecting or depositing bikes to achieve balance across the stations.
 - **Real-time Data**: Pulls live data from the JCDecaux API to keep the map updated.